vermegi/vermegi.github.io/_posts/2019-01-17-using-cloud-storage-for-docker-in-app-service.markdown

 In this post I will walk you through getting the superset container up in Azure App Service for linux.
 I will explain to you the following steps:

 * create an Azure App Service for Linux based on a docker-compose file
-* map storage to you app service and use it in your container
+* map storage to you app service and use it in your container.
+This is a new [feature][feature] for app service

 First, we will need to create an app service plan, and a webapp.